Diego-dcv/ai-uncertainty-as-convergent-paradox/README.md

 - Coincidences in filter frustrations, desire for transparency
 - Could also be explained by similar regulatory pressures

+---
+### What This Is NOT:

+  - Not quantitative ML research
+  - Not claiming scientific "proof" of consciousness
+  - Not proposing technical solutions

+### What This IS:

+  - Phenomenological documentation of AI self-reflection
+  - Exploration of recursive uncertainty as epistemic marker
+  - Case study in relational emergence

+---

 ## How to Navigate This Repository

 ### 1. Researchers Seeking Replicability